 In this moment, you're a developer.

-A Few Closing Words: On "Zero Background" and "A Sense of Accomplishment"
+Closing Words: On "Zero Background" and "A Sense of Accomplishment"

 The app you built today may be simple.
 It may even be a little rough.
 It has no user system, no cloud sync, no app store listing.
 But it's yours.
-You started with an idea, turned it into a web page with the AI, and then packaged it into an icon that can sit on your home screen.
-Throughout this process, you made every decision — what it's called, what color it is, what features it has, what the icon looks like.
+You started with an idea, turned it into a web page with AI, and then packaged it into an icon that can sit on your home screen.
+Throughout this process, you made every decision — what it's called, what colour it is, what features it has, what the icon looks like.
 The code was written by AI, but the app is yours.

-And more practically, the workflow you learned today — AI generates content, ToApp packages it into an app — is reusable.
+More practically, the workflow you learned today — AI generates content, ToApp packages it into an app — is reusable.
 Next time, you could make a birthday wish app for a family member, a small album tracking a pet's growth, a meditation timer for yourself, or turn your grandmother's recipes into an app as a gift.
 As many ideas as you have, that's as many apps as you can make.

-Alright — go play with the app you just made.
+Alright — go and play with the app you just made.
 And if a friend asks, remember to tell them: I made this myself.

 Article too long?
 Hard to follow?